pkmn/engine/docs/TESTING.md

 tool like [`hyperfine`](https://github.com/sharkdp/hyperfine) due to the need to account for the runtime overhead and warmup period required by V8 (`hyperfine --warmup` is intended to help with disk caching, not JIT warmup).
 As such, a [custom benchmark tool](`../src/tools/benchmark`) exists which can be used to run the benchmark.
 The benchmark measures how long it takes to play out N randomly generated battles, excluding any set up time and time spent warming up the JS configurations.
-This benchmark scenario is useful for approximating the [Monte Carlo tree search (MCTS)](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) use case where various battles are played out each turn to the end numerous times to determine the best course of action.
+This benchmark scenario is useful for approximating the [Monte Carlo tree search](https://en.wikipedia.org/wiki/Monte_Carlo_tree_search) use case where various battles are played out each turn to the end numerous times to determine the best course of action.

-Before running the benchmark, care needs to be taken to set up the environment to be as stable as possible, eg. [disabling CPU performance scaling, Intel Turbo Boost, etc](https://github.com/travisdowns/uarch-bench/blob/master/uarch-bench.sh).
+Before running the benchmark, care needs to be taken to set up the environment to be as stable as possible, e.g. [disabling CPU performance scaling, Intel Turbo Boost, etc](https://github.com/travisdowns/uarch-bench/blob/master/uarch-bench.sh).
 The benchmark tool measures 4 different configurations: